 Adapted and performed by acclaimed British actor, CLIVE FRANCIS

-Singapore is given a Christmas surprise - the British Theatre Playhouse and The British Club are set to bring out from London, Clive Francis in his one- man presentation of, A CHRISTMAS CAROL, to be held in the Elizabeth Suite of The British Club.
+Singapore was given a Christmas surprise - the British Theatre Playhouse and The British Club brought out from London Clive Francis in his mind-blowing, one-man live performance of A CHRISTMAS CAROL, held in the Elizabeth Suite of The British Club.

 This classic festive story written by the distinguished writer, Charles Dickens, (Oliver Twist, David Copperfield, A Tale of Two Cities, to name but a few!) features the miserly, misanthropic, Ebenezer Scrooge, brought to life in this much-acclaimed performance by the stage, television and film actor Clive Francis - Spellbinding!
 The Sunday Times.